Here’s why Facebook users block their own family

 You’ve been blocked.

 Time2play.com recently surveyed 2,000 people who use both Facebook and Instagram.
-Nearly 55 percent admitted to blocking a family member of Facebook, and 25.8 percent blocked a family member on Instagram.
+Nearly 55% admitted to blocking a family member of Facebook, and 25.8% blocked a family member on Instagram.

 The survey ranked the top eight reasons why a family member was blocked.